 Pench, like Bandhavgarh and Kanha, hosts a plethora of wildlife for us to enjoy while out on safari.
 The mostly open canopy of predominately teak forest, grassy open patches, and highest density of herbivores in any Indian Park, make Pench a special place to visit.
 Leopard and Indian wild dog sightings are excellent here!

 Immerse yourself in the Indian jungle experience as we look for tigers and other wildlife.
 Relish in the beauty of your surroundings, and take in all this spectacular Park has to offer.
 Our time in Pench will be a perfect ending to our very own Jungle Book story!

 Saturday, February 12 (B, L, D)

-Today we drive back to Jabalpur to board our flight back to Delhi.
+Today we drive to Nagpur to board our flight back to Delhi.
 Depending on our flight time (TBA), we may have the opportunity to go into Pench for one last tiger safari.

 Group farewell dinner in Delhi this evening to celebrate our trip and toast to an amazing Indian experience.
 All guests have their own dayrooms to freshen up.
 Depart on a late evening flight out tonight or overnight at the Radisson Blu Plaza Delhi Airport.